-Figure 12: Location of the Czech pilot site
+Figure 11: Location of the Czech pilot site

 The C-Roads project was completed in the Czech Republic on 31 December 2021.
-This does not mean, of course, that C-ITS deployment works were stopped.
+Since then the C-ITS deployment work has continued.
 Based on the authorisation of the Ministry of Transport of the Czech Republic for operating the C-ITS central elements the Roads and Motorways Directorate ensures that they can operate continuously since September 2021.
 From that time, the operation of the C-ITS Central Elements at the sites built under the C-Roads project is assured.

-From January 2022 other entities (municipalities, vehicle manufacturers, transport and railway undertakings, infrastructure managers, road and rail operators and other stakeholders) are gradually joining to the C-ITS ecosystem.
+From January 2022, the other entities (e.g. municipalities, infrastructure managers, operators and other stakeholders) are gradually joining the C-ITS ecosystem.
 The C-ITS central elements have been linked to the European central components to ensure the exchange of C-ITS messages in a European environment.
 Therefore, the beginning of 2022 is considered as the start of C-ITS live operation in the Czech Republic.
-During 2022, the Directorate of Roads and Motorways has also started the next phase of deployment of C-ITS systems and plans to extend the coverage of C-ITS services on motorways in the TEN-T network.
+In 2023, the Directorate of Roads and Motorways also continued the preparation for the deployment of C-ITS systems on the motorways within the TEN-T backbone network in the Czech Republic.